Aubrey Davis Park Master Plan

 My husband and I walk the trail regularly.
 Our wish list includes: 1-portable potty opportunities, 2-safety measures need to be put in place where there are street crossings (near Covenant Shores and near Shorewood Apts) 3-separate lanes for bikes and pedestrians - the bicycle riders are having a grand time going as fast as possible, passing one another and scaring pedestrians.

-LetsTalk about 5 years ago
+LetsTalk almost 6 years ago

 I ask the planners not to take away any open park space, including the sculpture garden path, for any uses such as buildings or parking.
 Every part of the park is valuable and scarce.

-Sandra Schilling about 5 years ago
+Sandra Schilling almost 6 years ago

 Liabilty and Design Of Path Through Lid Park/ADMP